iiSilentRaga/mibro/SETTINGS.md

 ![Welcomecontent](http://i.imgur.com/sl2dQHt.png)

+## Auto role assignment

+If you set this role (`!autorole @role`), new members will get this role automatically in the moment they join your server.

+**Please Note:** Right now you can only set one autorole

 ## Level and XP system

 Improve you community spirit with the Level and XP system.
 For every message members earn xp and increase their level.